 Classification and clustering are two methods of pattern identification used in machine learning.
 Although both techniques have certain similarities, the difference lies in the fact that classification uses predefined classes in which objects are assigned, while clustering identifies similarities between objects, which it groups according to those characteristics in common and which differentiate them from other groups of objects.
 These groups are known as "clusters".

-In the field of machine learning, clustering is framed in unsupervised learning; that is, for this type of algorithm we only have one set of input data (not labelled), about which we must obtain information, without previously knowing what the output will be.
+In the field of machine learning (a form of artificial intelligence), clustering is framed in unsupervised learning; that is, for this type of algorithm we only have one set of input data (not labelled), about which we must obtain information, without previously knowing what the output will be.

 Clustering is used in projects for companies that want to find common aspects within their customers to apply customer segmentation, create customer journey maps or find groups and focus products or services.
 Thus, if a significant percentage of customers have certain aspects in common (age, type of family, etc.) the company can justify a particular campaign, service or product.
 Clustering is also useful to obtain general insights and information.